 4. Eat & Drink Local

-I always love recommending that you eat and drink local when you’re visiting any small town; this is the best way to support the local economy when you travel!
+I always love recommending that you eat and drink locally when you’re visiting any small town; this is the best way to support the local economy when you travel!

 When it comes to restaurants, you’ll probably be surprised how many options there are.
 Some that caught my eye